-Surface Energy Chart by Material
+Surface Energy Chart by Material (Dyne Levels for Plastics, Films, Metals and Packaging)

 This reference chart is used by engineers and technicians to evaluate adhesion, wetting, and printability across different materials.